jonathanfletcher4/jonathanfletcher4.github.io/_posts/2020-11-29-nlp_disaster_tweets.md

 Given these are tweets pulled directly from Twitter significant amounts of preprocessing were requried:

 - Punctuation, symbols and numbers were removed using Regex patterns
+- Fixing acronyms, abbreviations and typos.
+This is largely manual work.
+- Convert to lower case.
+Not strictly necessary but we will for this post.

-- Credit to kaggle.com/gunesevitan (see his work [here](https://www.kaggle.com/gunesevitan/nlp-with-disaster-tweets-eda-full-cleaning#4.-Embeddings-&-Text-Cleaning)) for carrying out a huge amount of manual preprocessing of typos, acronyms and abbreviations on this dataset which we can leverage
+Credit to kaggle.com/gunesevitan (see his work [here](https://www.kaggle.com/gunesevitan/nlp-with-disaster-tweets-eda-full-cleaning#4.-Embeddings-&-Text-Cleaning)) for carrying out a huge amount of manual preprocessing of typos, acronyms and abbreviations on this dataset which we can leverage

 Below is an example of a tweet before and after preprocessing.
 We see the link and symbols have been removed and set to lower case